Teaching English Volunteer Program in Laos - Luang Prabang

 Accommodation and WiFi

 Volunteers are accommodated in a dormitory-style volunteer house in Luang Prabang.
+The town center is only a 10-15 minute walk or 3 Tuktuk ride from the volunteer accommodation.
 You should expect to share a room with up to 4 other volunteers of the same gender.
 All rooms are equipped with air conditioning, a fan and have a shared bathroom equipped with western style toilet and a hot shower.
 Bedding and towels are provided.
 There are staff who clean the accommodation throughout the week, however volunteers are required to keep their rooms tidy.

 Couples, families or individuals who want more privacy have an option to upgrade to private accommodation.
 Private rooms are subject to availability and therefore you must arrange this well in advance of your program.